Flow-Scanner/lightning-flow-scanner-cli/packages/cli/README.md

 }
 ```

-### Configuring Expressions
+### Overwrite Expressions

-Some rules have additional attributes to configure, such as the expression, that will overwrite default values.
+Some rules have an expression to configure, such as the expression, that will overwrite default values.
 These can be configured in the same way as severity as shown in the following example.

 ```json
 {